mjball/jQuery-CheckAll/README.markdown

 ### Using the plugin ###

-To use the checkbox with id `master` to control the checkboxes that are children of the form with id `myForm`, you would use a line of code such as:
+To use the checkbox with id `master` to control the checkboxes that are children of the form with id `myForm`, this will do:

 ```
 $('#master').checkAll('myForm input:checkbox');